 Members of the group drove my mum to hospital, they offered me help and supported me whenever I needed it.
 They became part of my family and it gave me a sense of security.
 I thought that they were good people and very quickly I was sucked into their world.

 But I was too young to understand what I was getting myself into.
 I wasted my youth, leafletting, recruiting, attacking left-wing marches and joining organisations such as the National Front, British Movement, NSPUK (the UK’s Nazi Party), Combat 18 and even a racist church called the Church of the Creator who advocated RAHOWA = RAcial HOly WAr.

-By the time I opened my eyes, I had lost my mum, dad, wife and friends all because of the far-right’s divisive ideas.
-All those years achieved nothing but more violence and racism in the communities I was brought up in and cared about.
+By the time I opened my eyes, I had lost my mum, dad, wife and many old friends all because of the far-right’s hateful rhetoric which I had sadly embraced.

 Our courses are tailored to specific groups such as schoolchildren, frontline service professionals and community leaders, providing training and advice on how to tackle the issues that draw people to far-right narratives.
 We help expose the flaws within the far-right and highlight the signs of far-right activity and radicalisation.

 Nigel Bromage, founder.